 One exception to the passport or passport card rule applies to "closed-loop" cruises -- itineraries that begin and end at the same U.S. port.
-Passengers on these cruises still need to present a government-issued photo ID (such as a driver's license) and proof of citizenship (an original or certified copy of a birth certificate, certificate of naturalization or similar documentation), but they are not required to carry passports.
-However, we recommend passports even for closed-loop sailings because in the case of an emergency -- such as an injury or illness that forces you to debark in a foreign port -- a passport will make it much easier to handle unexpected travel.
+Passengers on these cruises still need to present a government-issued photo ID (such as a driver's license) and proof of citizenship (like a government-issued birth certificate), but they are not required to carry passports.
+Note that for kids younger than 16 years of age, a birth certificate (or its equivalent) alone will suffice.

 Passengers without acceptable identification will not be allowed onboard and will not receive a refund if they miss the cruise for lack of correct documentation.

-Visas: For Americans, a few "typical" cruise destinations require visas.
-The most common are Turkey, Russia and Brazil.
-Check with your cruise line because country policies can vary.
+For Americans, some popular cruise destinations, such as Russia and Australia, require visas.
+Check with your cruise line because individual country policies can vary.
 For instance, in Russia, if you plan to purchase a ship's shore excursion, the visa requirement is waived.
-If you choose to tour with an approved independent tour operator, you may also bypass the visa restriction.
-But if you plan to wander around St. Petersburg on your own, you'll have to secure a visa ahead of time.
+If you choose to tour with a government-approved independent tour operator, you may also bypass the visa restriction.
+But if you plan to wander around ashore on your own, you'll have to secure a visa ahead of time.

 Bottom line: The visa requirement is your responsibility, not the cruise line's.
 Double-check any information given to you by the cruise line regarding visas, and if you think you might need to apply for one, make sure you start the process well in advance of your trip.